docker/cli/docs/reference/commandline/stats.md

 > **Note**: On Linux, the Docker CLI reports memory usage by subtracting page cache usage from the total memory usage.
 The API does not perform such a calculation but rather provides the total memory usage and the amount from the page cache so that clients can use the data as needed.

+> **Note**: PIDS count contains the processes and kernel threads created by that process.
+Depending on OS, threads can be called light-weight process, kernel tasks, etc. A large number of PIDS and a small number processes (reported by `ps` or `top`) means that one process is creating lots of threads.

 ## Examples

 Running `docker stats` on all running containers against a Linux daemon.